Correia-jpv/fucking-awesome-dotnet-core/README.md

 ### Bundling and Minification
 * [BundlerMinifier](https://github.com/madskristensen/BundlerMinifier) - Visual Studio extension that let's you configure bundling and minification of JS, CSS and HTML files.
 * [Smidge](https://github.com/Shazwazza/Smidge/) - Lightweight runtime CSS/JavaScript file minification, combination, compression & management library for ASP.NET Core.
+* [Web Markup Minifier](https://github.com/Taritsyn/WebMarkupMin) - .NET library that contains a set of markup minifiers.
+The objective of this project is to improve the performance of web applications by reducing the size of HTML, XHTML and XML code.

 ### Caching
 * [CacheManager](https://github.com/MichaCo/CacheManager) - Open source caching abstraction layer for .NET written in C#.
 It supports various cache providers and implements many advanced features. [http://cachemanager.net](http://cachemanager.net)